-I absolutely love summer time!
+I absolutely love summertime!
 What’s not to love about summer?
 The sun shines brighter and there are so many fun outdoor activities to do with my family.
-While I love all the outdoor activities, the best part of having fun in the sun is reaping the benefits of vitamin D. It’s true the sun is one of the best ways you can get optimal levels of vitamin D from the sun.
+While I love all outdoor activities, the best part of having fun in the sun is reaping the benefits of vitamin D. It’s true the sun is one of the best ways you can get optimal levels of vitamin D from the sun.
 However, exposure to the sun does come with risks.
-So, how do you get vitamin D without the sun?
-Well, I am about to let you in on my secret for getting optimal levels of vitamin D without the sun.
+So, how do you get vitamin D without sunlight?
+Well, I am about to let you in on my secret for getting optimal levels of vitamin D without exposure to the sun.

 Before I give away this secret on how to get vitamin D without the sun, let me tell you that vitamin D insufficiency was one of the most common deficiencies I saw as a doctor.
 In fact, if you aren’t already supplementing your vitamin D, your levels are likely low of this very essential vitamin.
 Nearly 1 billion people around the world are vitamin D deficient.1 It doesn’t have to be this way!

 Vitamin D is needed at every level for whole-body health.
 Every single type of tissue in your body has receptors for vitamin D. Your bones, heart, brain, muscles, immune system, you name it, all require optimal levels of vitamin D to function.
 Vitamin D is also the only vitamin that also functions as a hormone in your body, making it even more important to be sure you are not deficient or insufficient in this all-important micronutrient.
 Let’s talk more about this important vitamin and what it does in your body.

 What is Vitamin D?